 Unit testing is a core practice in programming, enabling systematic evaluation of programs produced by human developers or large language models (LLMs).
 Given the challenges in writing comprehensive unit tests, LLMs have been employed to automate unit test generation, yet methods for training LLMs to produce high-quality unit tests remain underexplored.

 High-quality tests must do more than execute successfully: they should detect subtle faults and reliably separate better code solutions from near-correct ones.
 Therefore, unit test generation is an open-ended task with no single fixed answer.
-Existing training pipelines are often bottlenecked by high-quality unit test annotations, which are expensive and not available at scale.
-This makes pure imitation-based training (e.g., SFT on instruction-test pairs) fundamentally limited.
+Moreover, while code solutions can be collected at large scale from diverse LLM instruction-tuning datasets, high-quality unit tests are typically not available at scale.

-We argue RL is better suited to train LLMs for unit test generation because it can optimize for utility signals of generated tests, rather than strictly imitating reference tests.
-Based on this idea, we propose UTRL, an adversarial reinforcement learning framework where a unit test generator and a code generator provide feedback to each other to improve test quality without relying on heavy reference unit test annotation.
+If we can reliably define rewards for arbitrary unit tests, RL can be more suitable for training LLMs for unit test generation than learning to imitate reference unit tests.
+Based on this idea, we propose UTRL, an adversarial reinforcement learning framework in which a unit test generator and a code generator are trained to provide reliable reward signals to each other.

 This reward measures whether generated unit tests can distinguish generated code solutions (sampled from a code generator LLM) from ground-truth solutions.
-In short, it quantifies how well tests expose subtle errors across multiple candidate programs.
+In short, it quantifies how well tests expose subtle errors across multiple candidate code solutions generated by code generator LLMs.

 This reward measures how many generated test cases are functionally correct.
 It is computed by executing each test cases in the generated unit tests against the ground-truth code solution, and checking whether the test case can be executed successfully without runtime errors and failed assertions.
 This reward encourages the unit test generator to produce functionally correct and executable test cases, which are essential for reliable code evaluation.